The auditorium Auditorio Tenerife Adán Martin shows taste and extravagance, for sure.

-More about latest opera news in this context by scrolling down to the bottom of this page.
+More about latest opera news in this context by scrolling down to the bottom of this page and others already now.

 This Santa Cruz temple for the senses was finally opened on September 26, 2003 after a relatively short construction time of 6 years.